MineAngerBR/UnoJoy/README.md

 	Software
 	========

-	To get started, first, go to the UnoJoyArduinoSample folder.
-Open up UnoJoyArduinoSample and upload that code to your Arduino.
+	To get started, first, go to the UnoJoyArduinoEncoderSample or the MegaJoyEncoderSample folder.
+Open up the .ino file and upload that code to your Arduino (don't mix codes and/or firmwares, this can be bad).

-	Next, test to make sure that it's working - open up the UnoJoyProcessingVisualizer sketch in processing and run it.
-	You should see a representation of the controller, and if you ground any of the pins between 2 and 12, you should see buttons on the controller light up.
 Now, we move onto the hardware

 	Hardware